mazzan/MVC/README.md

 * A common guestbook
 * A common blog
 * An administrator user account with UserID: root and Password: root
-* A basic user account with UserID: doe and Password: doe
+* A basic user account with UserID: doe and Password: doe.

 ___

 ##Site management